 In my view, the best general-press critique of the current mess is Jim Carroll's recent Atlantic Monthly article.
 I sympathize with Jim's call for lay Catholics to adopt a stance of "internal resistance" to a clerical caste incapable of self-reform.
 Yet when he calls on the laity to "take back the church" and radically renew it by inventing new egalitarian structures and servant-leadership roles (e.g., eucharistic celebrants who are married, female, and of different sexual orientations), I don't think he goes far enough in thinking through what that change process requires.
 Let me outline an activist alternative.

 Yes, this proposal runs the danger of polarization, ridicule from outsiders, and further demographic decline in church membership and lay involvement.
 But that is already the church's present and future, at least in the advanced-industrial world.
-Theologically, such a movement may be charged--and found guilty by many--of suffering from millenarian hubris.
-Such are the risks, and hence every APG action must be grounded in humility and love as well as hope.
-Both the gospel and the best traditions of nonviolence offer inspiration and models.
+Theologically, such a movement may be charged by some of suffering from millenarian hubris.
+Such are the risks, and hence every APG action would need to be grounded in humility and love as well as audacious hope and righteous anger.
+Both the gospel (starting with Luke 19:45-46) and the best traditions of nonviolence offer inspiration and models.

 On this topic, I also find illuminating the work of Catholic scholar (and friend) Joe Holland, author of Roman Catholic Clericalism (Pacem in Terris Press, 2018), who provides a penetrating historical-structural analysis of the present crisis and outlines a similarly inspiring alternative that would liberate the church from its outdated organizational structure.